California Defective Seat Belt Lawyer

 Unfortunately, seat belt failure is still a significant problem that causes serious injury and death to many people in the United States.
 According to the National Highway Traffic Safety Administration, approximately 3 million people suffer injuries caused by seat belt failure every year.

 Moreover, approximately 40,000 people die due to this preventable auto defect annually.
-In fact, experts have found that seat belt failure is one of the prime factors causing serious injury in accidents during which a vehicle flips over (i.e. rollover accident).
+Experts have found that seat belt failure is one of the prime factors causing serious injury in accidents during which a vehicle flips over (i.e. rollover accident).

 Seat Belt Recalls and Adequate Warnings

 While these are the most common indicators and causes of seat belt failure in vehicle accidents, other circumstances may also indicate that such a defect is responsible for injuries and death.
-While a number of vehicles have been recalled due to seat belt failure, many people have not been adequately warned and protected from this preventable cause of injury.
+While several vehicles have been recalled due to seat belt failure, many people have not been adequately warned and protected from this preventable cause of injury.

 Severe injuries which may be caused by defective seat belts: